crossplane/crossplane/design/design-doc-agent.md

 ### RBAC

-As we have two different Kubernetes clusters, there will be two separate security domains and because of that, the `ServiceAccount`s in the remote cluster will not be able to do any operation in the central cluster.
+As we have two different Kubernetes API servers, there will be two separate security domains and because of that, the `ServiceAccount`s in the remote cluster will not be able to do any operation in the central cluster.
 Since the entity that will execute the operations in the central cluster is the agent, we need to